storj/storj/docs/design/storage-node-deployment-windows-home.md

 ## Services
 * Installer (msi)
     * Installs automatic updater binary and error gui application
-    * Sets up automatic updater Service with sufficient privileges.
+    * Sets up automatic updater as a windows Service with sufficient privileges.
 * Automatic Updater (binary)
-    * Downloads, Sets up, and runs the storage node.
+    * Downloads storage node binary, Sets up storage node, and runs the watchdog process
     * If storage node has not been setup we don't want to try to run the storage node.
     * Send error reports to satellite.
-    * Writes errors to log file
+    * Writes update related errors to log file
+* Watchdog process
+    * monitors storage node
+    * restarts the storage node if a crash is detected
 * Storage Node (binary)
     * shares drive with satellite network.
+    * Writes storage node operation related errors to log file
 * Error gui application
     * shows errors from log file
     * notifies user of service errors.